 The SLUH Fishing Club has active members from all classes freshmen–senior with a wide variety of skills and interests.
 The club meets at SLUH and has outings for the members to enjoy the fishing experience.
 The outings are an opportunity for club members to fish together, share knowledge, and enjoy the friendship of their classmates.

 Moderator: Joe Komos (email@example.com)

 The Photography Club meets on Mondays after school in the Photography Room, on the 2nd floor of the J-wing, next to the Prep News office.
 The club owns several Canon digital cameras and lenses, and other photographic equipment.
-We have the ability to take quality photos of theatrical productions, as well as sporting and other events.
+We have the ability to take quality photos of theatrical productions, Masses, sports, and other events.
 All students are welcome to join the Photography Club, regardless of photography experience.
 Training is provided and scheduled with Mrs. Kathy Chott, firstname.lastname@example.org.

 The SLUH Snow Cone Club is a student driven initiative to provide joy to the SLUH community by selling snow cones at events throughout the year.
 All proceeds of the SLUH Snow Cone Club will be donated to Fe y Alegria, an international organization aimed at providing education to the impoverished and excluded populations of the world.
 Specifically, our donations will benefit the education in Haiti.